 Assignment of students to classes and programs within the school;

 Placement of students from the household of an active duty service member or civilian military employee transferring into the District before or during the school year shall be based initially on enrollment in courses offered at the sending school and/or educational assessments conducted at that school.
-Course placement includes, but is not limited to, Honors, International Baccalaureate, Advance Placement, vocational, technical, and career pathways courses.
+Course placement includes, but is not limited to, Honors, International Baccalaureate, Advanced Placement, Cambridge Advanced International, vocational, technical, and career pathways courses.
 Initial placement does not preclude the District/school from performing subsequent evaluations to ensure appropriate placement and continued enrollment of students in the course(s).

-Each secondary school-based decision making council shall establish a policy on the recruitment and assignment of students to advanced placement (AP), International Baccalaureate (IB), dual enrollment, and dual credit courses that recognizes that all students have the right to participate in a rigorous and academically challenging curriculum.
+Each secondary school-based decision making council shall establish a policy on the recruitment and assignment of students to Advanced Placement (AP), International Baccalaureate (IB), Cambridge Advanced International, dual enrollment, and dual credit courses that recognizes that all students have the right to participate in a rigorous and academically challenging curriculum.

 Determination of the schedule of the school day and week, subject to the beginning and ending times of the school day and school calendar and transportation requirements established by the Board;

-Determination of the use of school space during the school day;
+Determination of the use of school space during the school day related to improving classroom teaching and learning;

 Planning and resolution of issues regarding instructional practices;